About the Compost Revolution

 The program was expanded Australia-wide in 2012, as a partnership between the 3 Councils and social venture Revolution Apps, which is rapidly scaling the impact of the program under licence from council partners.

-Over the last 8 years the Compost Revolution has grown to become Australia's largest community of composters and worm farmers with over 54,000 households joining the revolution to date.
-We've diverted over 14,000 tonnes of waste from landfill and avoided almost 23 Million kgs of CO2-equivalent greenhouse gas emissions.
-All this while actually saving councils (and rate payers) in excess of $860k in waste management costs! (net cost = total cost of our program - landfill savings).
+Over the last 8 years the Compost Revolution has grown to become Australia's largest community of composters and worm farmers with over 63,000 households joining the revolution to date.
+We've diverted over 17,000 tonnes of waste from landfill and avoided more than 27,000 tonnes of CO2-equivalent greenhouse gas emissions.
+All this while actually saving councils (and rate payers) in excess of $283k in net waste management costs! (net cost = total cost of our program - landfill savings).